lana-bu/fiberfinds_webapp/README.md

 ## Run Instructions
 ### Step 1: Set up environment variables
+(connect your mongo db atlas database, store uri and database name in .env) (generate 256 bit jwt secret and csrf secret using this website https://jwtsecrets.com/) (set NODE_ENV to development)
+(set PORT to 3000)
+(in front end env, set VITE_API_URL to http://localhost:3000)

 ### Step 2: Open two terminals
 The back-end and the front-end run on two different ports, so you need to start them separately.